mattcarlotta/env/README.md

 #### LOAD_CONFIG

-By defining a `LOAD_CONFIG` variable, this will let snackables know you'd like to load an **env.config.json** configuration file according to a specific environment name.
+By defining a `LOAD_CONFIG` variable, this will let @noshot/env know you'd like to load an **env.config.json** configuration file according to a specific environment name.
 The environment naming is unopinionated -- they can be named anything you'd like (for example: `dev`, `staging`, `prepublish`, `testing` and so on); however, the environment name **must** match one of environments specified in the configuration file.

 ```json
 {